Getting in to see existing homes

 - Paid showing – you can pay $50 to $100 to have an agent show you the home with no further obligations.

-- Any other agent who is willing to show it to you, such as the agent who responds when you click “Contact Agent” next to the listing (call us before doing this).
+- Any other agent who is willing to show it to you, such as the agent who responds when you click “Contact Agent” next to the listing on sites like Realtor.com and Zillow.
+These websites make their money by selling leads, so the “Contact Agent” link you click on is actually an agent who pays for the position, and is rarely the listing agent.

 On Realtor.com, the agent and office name is at the top of the listing and sometimes includes a phone number.
 If not, then the contact information is inconveniently located towards the bottom.

-On Zillow, Trulia, and others, the agent name will be labeled as “Presented by Bob Smith with ABC Realty” or “Courtesy ABC Realty”.
-You’ll need to google it to get the contact information.
+On Zillow, Trulia, and others, the agent name will be labeled as “Listed by Bob Smith with ABC Realty” somewhere below the description.
+You’ll need to google the name to get the contact information.

-Most property search sites sponsored by brokerage offices will have one of their agents appear as the listing agent.
-You’ll have to search the listing page for small print hidden somewhere with the actual listing office name.
+Most property search sites sponsored by brokerage offices will list one of their agents as the listing agent on ALL listings, as if it were their listing.
+The actual listing agent name is hidden somewhere on the page.

 For information about getting a 2% rebate, Click Here